YESHYUNGSEOK/claude-code-tips/README.md

 Markdown was already pretty good even before AI, but with Claude Code in particular, because it's so efficient as I mentioned with regards to writing, it makes the value of markdown higher in my opinion.
 Whenever you want to write a blog post or even a LinkedIn post, you can just talk to Claude Code, have it be saved as markdown, and then go from there.

 A quick tip for this one: if you want to copy and paste markdown content into a platform that doesn't accept it easily, you can paste it into a fresh Notion file first, then copy from Notion into the other platform.
 Notion converts it to a format that other platforms can accept.

+## Tip 18: Containers for long-running risky tasks

+Regular sessions are more for methodical work where you control the permissions you give and review output more carefully.
+Containerized environments are great for `--dangerously-skip-permissions` sessions where you don't have to give permission for each little thing.
+You can just let it run on its own for a while.

+This is useful for research or experimentation, things that take a long time and maybe could be risky.
+A good example is the Reddit research workflow from Tip 9, where the reddit-fetch skill goes back and forth with Gemini CLI through tmux.
+Running that unsupervised is risky on your main system, but in a container, if something goes wrong, it's contained.

+I set up a Docker container with Claude Code, Gemini CLI, tmux, and all the customizations from this repo.
+Check out the [container folder](container/) for the Dockerfile and setup instructions.